doitsujin/dxvk/README.md

 ## Troubleshooting
 DXVK requires threading support from your mingw-w64 build environment.
 If you are missing this, you may see "error: 'mutex' is not a member of 'std'".

-On Debian and Ubuntu, this can usually be resolved by using the posix alternate, which supports threading.
+On Debian and Ubuntu, this can be resolved by using the posix alternate, which supports threading.
 For example, choose the posix alternate from these commands (use i686 for 32-bit):
 ```
 update-alternatives --config x86_64-w64-mingw32-gcc
 update-alternatives --config x86_64-w64-mingw32-g++
 ```
+For non debian based distros, make sure that your mingw-w64-gcc cross compiler does have `--enable-threads=posix` enabled during configure.
+If your distro does ship it's mingw-w64-gcc binary with `--enable-threads=win32` you might have to recompile locally or open a bug at your distro's bugtracker to ask for it.